-That way you can make progress and be successful, even if the horse doesn’t ultimately drink (Ok, I’ll stop it with the metaphor now…)
+That way, you can make progress and be successful, even if the horse doesn’t ultimately drink (Ok, I’ll stop it with the metaphor now…)

 Add a second ‘A’ to the SMART (Specific, Measurable, Achievable, Realistic, and Time-Bound) goal formula.
 The goal should not only be ‘Achievable’, but also ‘Actionable’ – by you.

 For weight loss, instead of “Lose 15 pounds by April.”
 Make your goal: “Lose 15 pounds by April by:

 - Strength training 2 times a week